rafael-roano/Hadoop_Mini-Project/README.md

-# Hadoop Mini Project - Post-Sale Automobile Report
+# Hadoop Mini Project - Automobile Post-sales Report Report

 This is a basic MapReduce program that assists an automobile tracking platform to generate a report of one of their business key metrics.